About Us

 Profile photo of Faith of TeachKind

 Hello!
-I’m Faith Rutherford, PETA’s manager of TeachKind.
+I’m Faith Rutherford, TeachKind’s Senior Manager.
 I work remotely from northeast Texas.
 My animal rights journey started in college after a peta2 tour team made a stop at Arkansas Tech University, where I was studying early childhood education and child development.
 The compassionate message I heard inspired me to go vegan and speak up for animals as a peta2 campus rep before joining PETA in a full-time role in 2016.

 Read More